wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/advanced-scenarios-guidance/includes/1-introduction.md

 - Observe security threats detected by Microsoft Cloud App Security in Microsoft 365 security center.
 - Block apps and websites on iOS devices by using Defender for Endpoint and Microsoft Cloud App Security.
 - Ensure that a log collector can communicate with Microsoft Cloud App Security from behind a proxy server.
-- Interact with Microsoft Cloud App Security by using the REST MCAS API.
+- Interact with Microsoft Cloud App Security by using the REST API.